pebsconsulting/GroupDocs.Viewer-Cloud/README.md

     {
         public void Main()
         {
-            //TODO: Get your AppSID and AppKey at https://dashboard.groupdocs.cloud/ (free registration is requited). var configuration = new Configuration
+            //TODO: Get your AppSID and AppKey at https://dashboard.groupdocs.cloud (free registration is required). var configuration = new Configuration
             {
                 AppSid = "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX",